 - Selected Fellows will create a cohort, sharing their learnings and experiences throughout the year and ideally beyond

-- Awards will be up to $15,000 each for the one-year fellowship program
+- Awards will be up to $10,000 each for the 18 month-long fellowship program

 Eligible uses of funds cover a variety of areas addressing advancement in artistic, operational, technical and administrative areas and include: